roccodev/roccodev.github.io/content/blog/xenoblade-3-devxml-1.md

 ## AI

-When there are 3 or more allies currently in an art animation, the party AI will only use arts that have `FlagNoLimit` set, that includes combo and healing arts for the most part.
+When there are more than 3 allies currently in an art animation, the party AI will only use arts that have `FlagNoLimit` set, that includes combo and healing arts for the most part.

-Enemy AI will also refrain from using arts if there are 2 non-boss, non-unique enemies in an art animation.
+Enemy AI will also refrain from using arts if there are more than 2 non-boss, non-unique enemies in an art animation.
 Unique and boss enemies will use arts regardless.

 It is unclear why this limit was introduced, perhaps to limit noise, effects on screen, or for balancing reasons.